SportBeep.com

 Julian Quinones celebrates with his Mexico teammates after scoring the first goal of the World Cup. ©AFP

 Three players were sent off — two from South Africa and one from Mexico — in front of a capacity crowd of 80,000 spectators.
-South Africa had Sphephelo Sithole dismissed for denying a goalscoring opportunity before Themba Zwane was shown a red card for a slap.
-Mexico’s Cesar Montes was also sent off for a late foul.
-Mexico coach Javier Aguirre revealed his players had overcome a serious case of first-day nerves.
+South Africa had Sphephelo Sithole dismissed for denying a goalscoring opportunity, before Themba Zwane was shown a red card for a slap.
+Mexico’s Cesar Montes was sent off late in the game for a foul.
+Mexico coach Javier Aguirre revealed his players had overcome severe first-day nerves.

 Related news